 Workaround: make sure that a rigid and a spring support are not defined at the same level in a stage.

 Since version 19.1, the moments / forces / displacements calculated for a Single Pile loaded by calculated displacements are incorrect.
 They include by mistake the extra horizontal stresses due to the surcharge load (according to Boussinesq theory).
 The results of the moments/forces/displacements are therefore overestimated.

 If the decisive step (between steps 6.1 to 6.4 and step 6.5 * factor) for the calculation of step 9.1 is step 6.5 * factor and if the factor on representative values is not 1.2, then an incorrect factor is used for step 9.1 (always 1.2 instead of the user-defined factor).

 Frequently asked questions

 The vertical balance is not suitable for combined walls.
 It can not be separated out what is the point of resistance for the upper part.
 Calculations are based on the point resistance of the bottom part; point the resistance of the upper portion is not taken into consideration.

-In some cases (eg none-horizontal ground surface), the Single Pile can not be used to model a pile.
-In such a case, the Sheet Piling module can be used to model a pile by:
+In some cases (eg none-horizontal ground surface), the Single Pile model can not be used to model a pile.
+In such a case, the Sheet Piling model can be used to model a pile by: